kubermatic/kubermatic/docs/proposals/improve-addons.md

 - Decouple installation of Applications from KKP releases
 - Be able to choose which Application should be installed during the cluster creation or in the cluster template
-- Ensure Application is installed on user cluster (reconciliation)
+- Ensure Application is installed in user-cluster (reconciliation)
-- The list of possible Application to install should be administered by the KKP platform admin
+- The list of possible Applications to install should be administered by the KKP platform admin
 - Be compatible with private registries in preparation for future air-gapped environment stories.
 The current Policy regarding the air-gapped environment is to assume a private trusted registry is available.
 Application Source (manifest of the workload to deployed) and workload images of the application should be configurable to point on a private registry
 - Allow for easy management of multiple Application versions
 - Allow use of manifests provided by the k8s community